Vertical of the Month: e-Commerce

 Facebook has more than 2.6 billion active monthly users, making it the biggest social network on the planet.
-The platform allows advertisers to reach almost one third of the global population through its ads network, which offers different types of formats and placements options.
+The platform allows advertisers to reach almost one-third of the global population through its ads network, which offers different types of formats and placements options.

 To learn more about the subject of e-commerce on Facebook ads we advise you to read our article: Launch a profitable e-Commerce campaign on Facebook Ads?

-In order to succeed with Facebook ads, remember to:
+To succeed with Facebook ads, remember to:

 Stay Up-to-Date with the Trends